E. coli infects the intestine and causes symptoms that range from non-presenting to severe.

 Here are some key points about E. coli.
-More detail and supporting information is in the main article.
+More information is in the main article.

-- Symptoms of E. coli infection can include nausea, vomiting, and fever
+- Some strains of E. coli infection can include nausea, vomiting, and fever.

-- In susceptible individuals, E. coli infection can lead to kidney failure
+- In susceptible individuals, certain types of E. coli infection can lead to kidney failure

-- Keeping one's hands clean at all times helps prevent its spread
+- Following hygiene rules helps prevent its spread

-Although most strains of E. coli are harmless, some produce a toxin that makes humans sick.
+Most strains of E. coli are harmless, but some produce a toxin that makes humans sick.

-There are several types of toxins; the group that includes 0157:H7 produces a potent toxin called Shiga toxin that is harmful to the lining of the small intestine.
+The group of E. coli that includes 0157:H7 produces a potent toxin called Shiga.
+This toxin can harm the lining of the small intestine.